mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 Kipnu heard quick footsteps approaching behind him, and he quickly stood up and covered his brightly-lit body.

 "Kipnu?" a maman called his name.
-He'd half-expected Setre, or the faceless maman who congratulated him, but he could immediately tell this person was a stranger.
+He was expecting Setre or the faceless maman who congratulated him, but with one word he could tell that this person was different.
 There was a distinct tone to hae voice: warm and earnest and full, and not so saccharine as many were.
 Thi passed by him, looking around, but didn't notice him standing a few paces away.
 He looked on as thi circled around the area and placed hae hands on a tree that grew diagonally from the ground.
 Hae hands came to hae chest and clutched an object in hae coat.
 Thi fiddled with it and gradually a small bright flame grew from a glass enclosure: a lantern of sorts.
 In the warm light he could see a fractured trunk and the many branches that suspended it above the ground.

 He hesitated, but he knew he should say something.
 "I'm armed," he bluffed, walking slowly away from the tree.
 He maintained the distance between them.
 "Don't come any closer," he said.